-We had the pleasure of meeting John and Janice Milligan - founders of Christchurch’s City Harvest Food Rescue this week, Monday 29th October.
+We recently had the pleasure of meeting John and Janice Milligan - founders of Christchurch’s City Harvest Food Rescue.

 Supported by a network of volunteers, they collect Christchurch’s surplus food from retailers, supermarkets and wholesalers before redistributing it to more than 50 charities across Canterbury.

 The not for profit organisation has now grown to become a 6-day full-time operation, turning around at least 36 tonne of food a month.
 With both an increase in demand and quantity of food, the team have recently moved into a more suitable premises on Kilmarnock Street.

 Their two vans make daily, sometimes twice daily collections, to major supermarkets and wholesalers rescuing food that would otherwise go to waste, before returning to their HQ to sort and redistribute to those in need.